-Collection: Bhujodi Cotton Sarees
+Collection: Bhujodi Kala Cotton Sarees

 It was not until the devastating earthquake of Bhuj in 2001 that shook everything from livelihood, land and beyond did the local and the central government make extensive efforts to revive the region’s rich cultural textile heritage.
 As time passed, exhibitions, fairs and designer collaborations flooded the region, making it an internationally prominent craft and textile destination.